All Episodes

 The second coming may be the most widely anticipated apocalypse ever, but it's far from the only version of the end times.

-Environmentalists have their own vision, a vision of a world not consumed by holy fire, but returned to ecological Balance by the removal of the most disruptive species in history.
+Environmentalists have their own vision, a vision of a world not consumed by holy fire, but returned to ecological balance by the removal of the most disruptive species in history.

-The six billion furiously metabolizing and reproducing human beings polluting its surface.
+That, of course, would be us, these six billion furiously metabolizing and reproducing human beings polluting its surface.

 In a radius of 30 kilometers, there are no human settlements, just forests that have begun reclaiming fields and towns, home to birds, deer, wild boar, and moose.

-Weisman's intriguing thought experiment is to ask what would happen.
+Now, Weissman's intriguing thought experiment is to ask what would happen.

 Intriguing thought experiment.